paulshriner/dtc-project-site/content/docs/guides/example.md

   noindex: false # false (default) or true
 ---

+**NOTE: This is a template provided by the Doks theme.
+Guides may be added by the DTC Team in the future.**

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
 Writing a good guide requires thinking about what your users are trying to do.

 ## Further reading